KhaledAjaj2026/mhw-notebook/README.md

 ## Possible Future Updates

 * Major style makeover, current style is bland but works to show funcitonality.
-* Images do not fetch when deployed on Pages; change from fetching image of monster to loading local files.
+* Images are all stored on frontend; create an app to serve photos to frontend to reduce loading lag.
 * Possibly help update API source code, as some data is missing about some monsters (e.g. 'rewards' show up empty).

 ## Deployment